v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 In this task you will create two types of groups within Exchange Online.
 The first is a distribution list of email recipients, which is used to create a one-stop email list for contacting users simultaneously rather than having to email each recipient individually.
 The second type of group is a Microsoft 365 group.

-1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
-In the prior task, you worked with user accounts using the **mailboxes** tab.
-In this task, you will be creating groups, so select the **groups** tab at the top of the **recipients** page.  <br/>
+1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **Recipients** from the left-hand navigation pane.
+In the prior task, you worked with user accounts using the **Mailboxes** section.
+In this task, you will be creating groups, so select the **Groups** section under **Recipients**.

-	**Note:** You should already see the **Inside Sales** group that you created in Lab 2.
+	**Note:** You should already see the **Inside Sales** group that you created in Lab 1.
 This is a Microsoft 365 group whose email address is associated with the custom, on-premises domain (@xxxUPNxxx.xxxCustomDomainxxx.xxx).
 In the following steps, you will create a Distribution list group and a Microsoft 365 group whose email addresses will be in Microsoft 365 (@xxxxxZZZZZZ.onmicrosoft.com).

 2. Select **Add a group** button under the Microsoft 365 tab.

 3. In the **Choose a group type** window that appears, choose **Distribution** and click **Next**.